josdejong/mathjs/docs/expressions/syntax.md

 to a number using function `number`, and numbers can be converted to a string using function `string`.

+When setting the value of a character in a string, the character that has been set is returned.
+Likewise, when a range of characters is set, that range of characters is returned.

 ```js
 var parser = math.parser();